peterloes/Data_Logger/README.md

 Main advantages against other data logger:

 - Available sensors can be freely combined as requrired.(Firmware adaption)
-- Daily regular synchronisation from date and time.(Firmware adaption)
+- Daily regular synchronisation from date and time with DCF77 radio clock receiver.(Firmware adaption)
 - Long battery life.

 The following firmware is not reviewed.